hemantj99/TicTacToe_Android/README.md

-# TicTacToe_Android
+# Tom-and-Jerry-Game
-Tic-tac-toe is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
-The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.
+Tom-and-Jerry is a game in which two players seek in alternate turns to complete a row, a column, or a diagonal with either Three Tom or three Jerry drawn in the spaces of a  3×3 grid of nine squares to wins the game.
 To add this project to android studio.

 ## To Run the Application

-- Clone this repo: `git clone https://github.com/hemantj99/TicTacToe_Android.git`
+- Clone this repo: `git clone https://github.com/hemantj99/Tom-and-Jerry-Game.git`

 - Open Android Studio and Since the app is developed in Android Studio, you can clone this app repository and import it into your Android Studio.
 Then either run it with an emulator or on an actual device (what I do).
 More information on how to do this is availabe [here](https://developer.android.com/studio/run).